 I liked the book and the recipes, but to be useful, I’d have to buy the actual paper book.
 Perhaps that is the plan.
 I picked this up for free, but to make any of the recipes, I’d want to buy the print copy.
 The print copy appears to have a nice spiral and probably has pages to keep notes.
 Making soap seems to require a lot of note taking.

 It’s a good book for reading about what goes into soap.
 (Hint: To the person who left a two star review because the book only covered soap made with lye, ALL soaps require lye.
 It or a caustic cousin are needed for the basic chemical reaction that results in soap.)
 It covers the safety an tools.
 One thing about the tools.
 In this book a lot of plastic containers were used.
 I would probably not use plastic.
 It’s nice to know they can be used, but I think they would make for messier cleanup and the idea of chemical reactions going on with plastic around doesn’t comfort me for some reason.
 I have these visions of chemicals leaching out of the plastic…

 If you want to learn about soap making, this is a good starting place on Kindle.
-If you want to actually make soap, buy the print version.

 11 Comments »